-Dysphagia following stroke and its impact on eating and drinking
+Dysphagia and its impact on eating and drinking

-Eating and drinking should be a pleasurable experience for everyone, even if you have dysphagia.
+Eating and drinking should be a pleasurable experience for everyone, including those with dysphagia.

 Good nutrition and hydration is essential throughout our lives.
 It is particularly important after a serious health event such as stroke, when the body needs to work extra hard to recover.
-However, for over half of stroke patients1, swallowing difficulties (also known as dysphagia) can make mealtimes a time of fear and anxiety.
-Normal food and drinks become hard to swallow, and choking or accidentally inhaling food into the lungs (‘aspiration’) becomes a real possibility2.
-This makes hitting nutritional targets difficult, and malnutrition and dehydration more likely3-8, which in turn can create additional clinical problems and hinder recovery.
+However, swallowing difficulties (also known as dysphagia) can make mealtimes a time of fear and anxiety.
+Normal food and drinks become hard to swallow, and choking or accidentally inhaling food into the lungs (‘aspiration’) becomes a real possibility.
+This makes hitting nutritional targets difficult, and malnutrition and dehydration more likely, which in turn can create additional clinical problems.

 What is a dysphagia diet?